MrShoenel/stab-gh-comments/readme.md

 	* During authorization, wait's for the user to finish, then closes the window, enables the form, loads details from Github etc.
 	* When posting: Adds posts directly to the thread and jumps to them!
 	* When editing: Make edits to your comments *in-place*, with instant preview.
+* ***NEW*** in v1.3.1:
+	* *Realtime comments*: stab-gh-comments now can use WebSocket to be notified of new comments while you're viewing existing comments.
+This can be disabled.
+You will need to set up a Github-Webhook and use an application to forward those messages via Webhook.
+Therefore I created [**Github Realtime Webhook**](https://github.com/MrShoenel/github-realtime-webhook) and I also provide a free hosted instance on [*heroku*](https://github-realtime-webhook.herokuapp.com) which you are welcome to use.

 **See images of all this below!**